jveitchmichaelis/deeplabel/README.md

 #### Export format

-Some common export formats are provided:
+Some common export formats are provided in-software.

-- KITTI
-- Pascal VOC
-- YOLO

 Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.